AndyAYu/RobinHat/README.md

 2.Live Charts for Stocks/can filter by range
 3.See News, specific to stocks that are saved
 4.Search for stocks

-## Technologies
----
-1. Ruby on Rails

-  -  Ruby on Rails is a server-side model–view–controller framework that provides default structures for databases, webservices, and web-apps.

-2. PostgreSQL

-  -  PostgreSQL is a relational database management system emphasizing extensibility and SQL compliance.

-3.Ajax

-  -  Ajax is an asynchronous tool that sends and receives data from a server.

-## Frontend
----

-1.Node
-2.React
-3.Redux
-4.Babel
-5.Webpack

 ## Hosting
 ---